Colombia: Popayan, Salento + Valle de Cocora

 IMG_9581IMG_9464

-The reeds are also used as tea, medicine and toothpaste.
+The reeds are also used for tea, medicine, and toothpaste.
 We all chomped on reeds for breakfast.

 IMG_9454IMG_9463IMG_9459IMG_9500